-Have you been arrested or charged with Trespassing in Broward, Miami or Palm Beach County?You should immediately consult with a proven, highly-skilled and experienced Broward, Palm Beach or Miami Criminal Defense Lawyer who has fought cases under the law of Trespassing and related offenses as soon as possible to make sure that your rights are properly protected.
-The Office of Dell & Schaefer has represented thousands of criminal defendants in the tri county area and throughout Florida since 1979 and knows the proven defenses that work in and out of court.
+Have you been arrested or charged with Trespassing in Broward County?You should immediately consult with a proven, highly-skilled and experienced Broward Criminal Defense Lawyer who has fought cases under the law of Trespassing and related offenses as soon as possible to make sure that your rights are properly protected.
+The Office of Attorney Grant Schwarz has represented thousands of criminal defendants in the tri county area and throughout Florida since 1979 and knows the proven defenses that work in and out of court.

 Choosing a criminal defense lawyer to represent you after being arrested on charges of Trespassing is a very important decision you need to make very soon.
 Florida Law categorizes most Trespassing and Trespass related crimes to be Misdemeanors, although depending on where you are and what you are alleged to have done you could be charged with a Felony.